sa2c/RSE-handbook/content/docs/regular_events/standup.md

 # Standup

+## Current Process

-The team has a daily Standup between 09:45 and 10:00 via Zoom.
+- The team has a daily Standup between 09:45 and 10:00 via Zoom.
-Each team member summarises the work done yesterday and what to achieve today.
+- Each team member summarises the work done yesterday and what to achieve today.
-If a team member is not available to attend Stantup, he/she can update on ReCoN.
+- If a team member is not available to attend Stantup, he/she can update on ReCoN.
-If some team members wish to discuss other specific items like technical solutions or coordinating other actions, those who wish to can stay on the Zoom call.
+- If some team members wish to discuss other specific items like technical solutions or coordinating other actions, those who wish to can stay on the Zoom call.

+## Proposed Changes

+- Add “what could get in the way” to standup topics as previously aimed for?